UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 To view and navigate the contents of a file we can use the command `less`.
 This will open a full screen view of the file.

-Here is what we should expect to see when running the command `less` on our `gapminder.csv` file:
+Here is what we should expect to see when running the command `less` on our `gapminder_data.csv` file:

 <img src="https://github.com/UMSWC/curriculum/blob/unix-shell/fig/unix-shell/less_example.png"/>